microsoft/nni/docs/Tuners.md

 ### Example of Builtin Tuner Usage

 Our NNI integrates state-of-the-art tuning algorithm.
 We strongly recommend you to use our builtin tuners.
 You can easily use our builtin tuners by declare the `builtinTunerName` and `classArguments` in config file.
+Below is some example:

-For example, if you chose to use "TPE" tuner, you can set the `config.yml` like this:
+If you chose to use "TPE" tuner, you can set the `config.yml` like this:

 ```yaml
 tuner: